thejimbirch/catsinmyyard/wp-content/plugins/sucuri-scanner/readme.txt

 == Installation  ==

-The installation of the Sucuri Security WordPress Security plugin is very simple and straight forward. <a href="https://sucuri.net/wordpress-security-plugin-installation">A detailed breakdown of the process is available, including images,</a> below however we outline the bare minimum steps.
+The installation of the Sucuri WordPress Security plugin is very simple and straight forward. <a href="https://sucuri.net/wordpress-security-plugin-installation">A detailed breakdown of the process is available, including images,</a> below however we outline the bare minimum steps.

-Here is a quick video walking you through the installation and configuration of the Sucuri Security WordPress Security plugin:
+Here is a quick video walking you through the installation and configuration of the Sucuri WordPress Security plugin:

 [youtube https://www.youtube.com/watch?v=KC3UC_Y27G0]

-To install Sucuri Security and complement your Security posture:
+To install Sucuri and complement your Security posture:

 1. You will want to log into your WordPress administration panel - (e.g.,